raspberrypi/skygate/README.md

 HAB receiver software for tracking LoRa and RTTY payloads, and uploading telemetry and image data to Habitat along with the receiver's GPS position

-GPS
-===

-This part of the software needs to be compiled and linked, with:

-cd gps

-make

 Receiver
 ========